SMS Tegetthoff (1878): Design

 Tegetthoff was a central battery ship designed by Chief Engineer Josef von Romako.
 The ship's namesake, Admiral Wilhelm von Tegetthoff, victor of the Battle of Lissa, had proposed building four new ironclads.
 These were to be completed by 1878, but poor economic conditions in the early 1870s forced the Austro-Hungarian government to cut back the naval budget.
 Admiral Friedrich von Pöck, who succeeded Tegetthoff as the head of naval administration, had attempted to secure funding for two new ships, to be named Tegetthoff and Erzherzog Karl from 1871.
 Pöck finally succeeded in convincing parliament to allocate funds for the first ship in 1875.
 He continued to try to convince the parliament to build a sister ship for Tegetthoff until 1880, without success.
 Austro-Hungarian industry was incapable of supporting the construction of the ship, and significant components had to be ordered from foreign manufacturers, including guns from Germany and armor plating from Britain.

-Romako eliminated made numerous improvements over earlier central battery ships like Erzherzog Karl and Custoza, including refining the hull shape to reduce the need for curved armor plate.
+Romako made numerous improvements over earlier central battery ships like Erzherzog Karl and Custoza, including refining the hull shape to reduce the need for curved armor plate.
 The arrangement of the main battery was altered considerably; whereas the earlier ships had carried guns on two decks, Tegetthoff carried hers on a single deck, and the gun ports were arranged in such a way that the guns could be trained side to side without having to move them to another port.
 The naval historian R. F. Scheltema de Heere considers Tegetthoff to be "the only sensible casemate ship ever built", which "must be considered a stroke of genius."